sun4205/se_project_todo-app/README.md

 ## Technology

-- HTML: HTML is the standard markup language for Web pages.
+- HTML: The standard markup language for creating web pages.
-- CSS: CSS (Cascading Style Sheets) allows you to create great-looking web pages.
+- CSS: A stylesheet language used to design and style web pages.
 - javascript: Handles the app's functionality, including adding and deleting tasks, as well as event handling.
-- OOP(Object-Oriented Programming): It helps reuses the data and organize code.
+- OOP(Object-Oriented Programming): Helps organize and reuse code efficiently.
-- Module : The code is split into small pieces, making it convenient to reuse and easier to maintain.
+- Module : Splits the code into smaller, reusable pieces, making the app easier to maintain.

 ## Screenshot